Wayne

 His book project examines how Sinophone and Francophone writers are engaged in empire-wide conversation with, or "read back into," the literary canon consecrated by the national center, more specifically Lu Xun and Louis-Ferdinand Céline, while they pursue their own local literary projects and imagine their democratic identity.
 The project intertextually examines the novelistic entanglement between empire, national sovereignty, and local democratic agency.

-His writings have been published or are forthcoming in journals such as Modern Asian Studies, Sino-Platonic Papers, and Journal of Asian Studies.
+His writings have been published or are forthcoming in journals such as Modern Asian Studies, Sino-Platonic Papers, Journal of Asian Studies, and Comparative Literature.

 He sometimes writes about films for Hong Kong newspapers.